The Problem That Started Everything

 There are many medical calculators on the internet.
 Most of them take a formula from a single study, wrap it in a form, and call it a tool.
 They are technically correct and clinically incomplete.
 They do not account for the complexity of how evidence accumulates, conflicts, and resolves across a body of literature.
 They do not adapt to their audience.
 They do not embed the clinical judgment that determines whether a statistical finding is relevant to the patient in front of you.

-LiveEvidence tools are different because the problem they solve is different.
-The goal is not to digitize a formula.
-The goal is to make the full weight of the published evidence — with all its complexity, nuance, and occasional contradiction — accessible at the point where decisions are made.
-That required a new methodology.
-It took twelve to eighteen months to build.
-And it produces tools that did not previously exist.
+LiveEvidence tools are different because the method that built them is different.
+Structured Collaboration™ does not digitize a formula.
+It encodes the full weight of published evidence — with all its complexity, nuance, and occasional contradiction — into tools accessible at the point where decisions are made, verified by the physician who designed them.
+It took two years to build.
+It produces tools that did not previously exist.

 Every tool is free.
 Every tool is open access.
 The evidence belongs to everyone.
 LiveEvidence simply makes it usable.